Do you suffer from back pain or sciatica pain...04/01/14

 In conclusion, spinal decompression is a promising non-surgical treatment technique for patients with herniated disc.
 It is indicated for patients who present with symptoms such as lower back pain, sciatic pain, muscle stiffness and loss of function.
 The procedure is painless and can improve lower back pain, sciatic pain, physical function and quality of life.
 However, it is important to consult a doctor to determine if spinal decompression is suitable for your health condition.

-For more information regarding the treatment of herniated disc, please visit our website:
+For more information regarding herniated disc treatment, please visit our website: